diffblue/gitlab/doc/user/group/import/index.md

 - To preserve the member list and their respective permissions on imported groups, review the users in these groups.
 Make sure these users exist before importing the desired groups.
-- Users must set a public email in the source GitLab instance that matches one of their verified emails in the target GitLab instance.
+- Users must set a public email in the source GitLab instance that matches their confirmed primary email in the destination GitLab instance.
+Most users receive an email asking them to confirm their email address.

 ### Enable export for a group